baikunip/fiverr-jackstromberg/notes.md

 -Maps should leverage OpenStreetMap OK
 -Support loading of data via geoJSON  OK
 -Render Polygons, Points, and linestrings OK
--Support colors, labels, and descriptions for each feature -Reactive design to display the map properly on both desktop and mobile devices OK -End user should be able to click on a point, polygon, or linestring and see a popup that has the description -End user should be able to zoom in/out/pan on the map OK
+-Support colors, labels, and descriptions for each feature OK -Reactive design to display the map properly on both desktop and mobile devices OK -End user should be able to click on a point, polygon, or linestring and see a popup that has the description -End user should be able to zoom in/out/pan on the map OK